absozero/cliweather/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/absozero/cliweather/total?style=flat-square)

 Having to check a website for your weather could be sucky, depending on your mood.
 To check multiple, to cross reference and get accurate weather, even worse.
 To solve this problem, :sparkle:cliweather was made. :sparkle:
 For the geeks out there, you can view the weather just from the cli, and for selfhosters, you can host a web ui of the app, and see it in a browser, all locally, except the calls to external weather api's.
 For people who just want to see the weather, both of these options are easy to get set up with.
+No tracking and open source.

 ## Installation